Planning to visit LA? Are you wondering where to stay in Los Angeles? This guide breaks down which is the best area to stay in Los Angeles.

 Of course, you can’t tour the neighborhoods around UCLA without lining up along with students, faculty and locals to enjoy a world-famous ice-cream sandwich from iconic Diddy Riese.

 Westwood is one of the more connected parts of Los Angeles in terms of public transportation.
 The city offers three major public transit bus systems offering access to the areas in and around UCLA and Westwood Village.

 You can also jump on Los Angeles Metro lines 2, 20, 302 and 305.
 Westwood’s “college town” vibe makes it a less intimidating place to stay than some of the city’s Hollywood-centric parts.

-It’s a nice place to stay in Los Angeles for backpackers or hostel seekers because there’s slightly more range beyond luxury hotels.
+It’s a nice place to stay in Los Angeles for those looking for midrange hotels because there’s slightly more range beyond luxury hotels.

 6. Santa Monica, where to stay in Los Angeles for families

 Nothing embodies Southern California quite like watching a Pacific sunset settle over the bustling crowds and twinkling lights of Santa Monica Pier.
 Situated on Santa Monica Bay, this beach city is bordered by Pacific Palisades, Brentwood, West Los Angeles and Mar Vista.